 Let’s start with the obvious and the one job that can sometimes end up lingering on well into January.
 I am all for clearing the decorations away quite quickly after Christmas because they begin to feel messy, they can start to look messy after the big day and I like to have a clear area for my declutter and clean up.
 Take this time to carefully tidy your decorations away safely so they are ready to use the following year.
 Check them for damage and repair if you can, wrap up the delicate ones, organise your lights, box them all up nicely and you will be grateful to past you come next Christmas.

 Right now your biggest problem is probably the gifts you and your family have received.
 Your house has more stuff laying around, the bins are overflowing, the cupboards are fit to burst and that stress can really get to some.
 Begin by sorting each person’s gifts into piles and using a large clear flooring area to see what you have.
 Clothing can easily be put straight away as can books and toiletries but what about all those other bits?
-I’m sure there will be gifts that are unwanted and that is ok, I have a whole blog post on what to do with those here.
+I’m sure there will be gifts that are unwanted and that is ok, I have a whole blog post on what to do with those unused or unwanted gifts here.
 Once you work out which are keepers, which aren’t and what you can do with them, you will start to see the fog lifting.

 Now that you have new items, you will probably want to take this time to decide what items could be sold or donated in order to make some more space.
 The key thing to keep in mind here is does it get used?
 Take each item and really consider if it is of any use to you now.
 When was the last time it was used or worn?
 Will it be used in the future?
 Would it be missed?
 If you can say that it wouldn’t ever be missed, add it to the sell/donate pile.
 If it is handy and gets used or could be used in the future, don’t be brutal, keep hold of it.
 If your item may well be handy much further down the line, box it up and store it in the attic or garage instead of allowing it to take up valuable cupboard/wardrobe space.
+Remember this is all about clearing that clutter to help clear stress and make space so if you can let go, do so.

 Bin It?
 Keep It?